mendelgusmao/CGI-for-LCD-Smartie/README.md

 INSTALLING
 ----------

+> * Make sure you have .Net Framework 4
 > * Grab the latest version from [https://github.com/MendelGusmao/CGI-for-LCD-Smartie/tags](https://github.com/MendelGusmao/CGI-for-LCD-Smartie/tags)
 > * Copy plugins and scripts folder to your LCD Smartie folder